Ion induced nuclear reactions

 Regularly Produced, Metallic Radionuclides for Cancer Research and Theranostic Application

-There are important challenges for producing Cu-64 and Hg-197(m) that must be kept in mind.
-There is a lot of naturally occurring copper making the production of Cu-64 with high specific activity very difficult.
+There are important challenges for producing copper-64 and mercury-197(m) that must be kept in mind.
+There is a lot of naturally occurring copper making the production of copper-64 with high specific activity very difficult.
 Devices and chemicals must be prepared or purchased as “copper free”.
 Additionally, the very expensive target material, enriched Ni-64, must be efficiently recycled for repeated use and electrolytic deposition to reduce production costs.

 Ni-Target (links) und Au-Target (rechts)